jefdaj/electionguard-cardano/milestone1/nix-environment.md

 This is the cleanest, easiest way I can think of for now to make everything Nix-based and reproducible.

+The [multicontainer demo](./multicontainer_election/) currently does everything except the Tmux session.

 1. Overall `flake.nix` (use `nix develop` to get a dev shell)
 2. Custom JSON config file with parameters: N guardians, quorum, votes, ...
 3. Main Python script runs in dev shell and: